shayanwd/frontend_task/README.md

 3. Need you to finish the site by end of day both mobile and desktop responsive
 4. Use bootstrap 4
 5. CSS should be clean, not using inline style CSS but proper classes
+6. deploy site using visual studio code https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer for project manager to see